harveyvn/One-Max-Problem/README.md

 ## Concepts:
 1. Generate an initial population of individuals randomly.
-2. Calculate the fitness score of each individual in the population with a given fitness function.
+2. Evaluate the fitness of each individual in the population with a given fitness function.
-3. Run the evolution algorithm in the number of iterations:
+3. Repeat the following algorithm until termination:
-    * Only select best individuals for producing offsprings.
+    * Select the best individuals for producing offsprings.
     * Mutate those offsprings.
-    * Merge the offspring to the initial population and evaluate the fitness score of each individual.
+    * Merge the offsprings to the initial population and evaluate the individual fitness of new individuals.
-    * Remove individuals with a bad fitness score.
+    * Remove individuals with low fitness scores.
 4. Select the individual with the highest score as the final solution.

 ## Questions: